ShroomAgent27/ShroomAgent27/README.md

 ### Hi there 👋

+* [FoalFreePress](https://github.com//FoalFreePress/) is the main organization I have for most of my non-fork repositories.
-* [MCProfiler](https://github.com/shroomdog27/MCProfiler) is a Bukkit plugin that allows you to track player names.
+* [MCProfiler](https://github.com/FoalFreePress/MCProfiler) is a Bukkit plugin that allows you to track player names.
 It's one of the better projects I've made.
-* [redbot-cogs](https://github.com/shroomdog27/redbot-cogs) is my repository for cogs for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot).
+* [redbot-cogs](https://github.com/FoalFreePress/redbot-cogs) is my repository for cogs for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot).
 You should check it out sometime.
-* [SimpleBackpacks](https://github.com/shroomdog27/SimpleBackpacks) is a Forge mod that implements Simple Backpacks into the game.
+* [SimpleBackpacks](https://github.com/FoalFreePress/SimpleBackpacks) is a Forge mod that implements Simple Backpacks into the game.
 Inspired by [IronBackpacks](https://github.com/gr8pefish/IronBackpacks).
 <br>
 <br>
 <br>